Unique Things to Do in Springdale, Arkansas – A Complete Travel Guide

 Location: 335 N Barrington Rd, Springdale // MAP

 Hours: Sunday-Tuesday 11am-5pm, Wednesday & Thursday 11am-6pm, Friday & Saturday 11am-7pm

 Sassafras Springs Vineyard

-Opening in 2014, Sassafras Springs Vineyard is a newer winery, but their wines are as delicious as those aged for years!
+Opening in 2014, Sassafras Springs Vineyard is a newer winery, but its wines are as delicious as those aged for years!
 It is located on the east side of Springdale and has a terrific outdoor setting that spans over 15 acres within the mountains.
 The scenery is so pretty it’s even become a popular wedding venue in Northwest Arkansas.
-Not only do we enjoy the wine at Sassafras Springs, but we also rave their delicious menu items to enjoy outside while sipping your wine of choice.
+Not only do we enjoy the wine at Sassafras Springs, but we also recommend trying one of their delicious menu items to enjoy outside while sipping your wine of choice.
 Be sure to check out their website for upcoming events or contact them to create your own private winery event, perfect for our current times!

 Location: 6461 E Guy Terry Rd, Springdale // MAP

 Hours: Sunday 11am-7pm, Tuesday & Wednesday 11am-8pm, Thursday-Saturday 11am-9:30pm, Closed Mondays

 Cost: $10 for a wine flight tasting or you can buy a glass or bottle to enjoy

 Located in Downtown Springdale, The Jones Center is a large recreational center that also offers educational courses and community events.
 Some of the recreational activities they offer are a year-round ice arena, junior-Olympic size pool, a smaller activity pool, a world-class bike park (more on that in a moment), a fitness center, an indoor track, and more!